Appliance repair guides and brand insight.

 Dryer Not Heating: Thermal Fuse, Element, and Vent

 Your electric dryer runs but the clothes come out cold or damp.
-Here are the real causes, the parts that fail most, what you can check yourself, and when to call a tech.
+Here are the real causes, what is safe to check yourself, and when it is time to call a tech.

 Read post → -